Chicken Tortilla Soup

 - Kosher salt and freshly ground pepper

-- In a large pot over medium-high heat, combine broth, water, chicken, pepper, and garlic powder.
-Bring to a boil, then reduce heat and simmer for about 20 minutes or until chicken is cooked through.
-Remove chicken, shred and return to broth.
-At this point, you may cover and refrigerate overnight.
+- In a large pot set over medium-high heat, combine the broth, water, chicken, pepper, and garlic powder.
+Bring to a boil, and then reduce the heat and simmer, skimming the surface as needed, until the chicken is just cooked through.
+(Helpful hint: The chicken will be partially cooked before the pot even comes to a boil.
+The process from the time the burner is turned on takes about 20-25 minutes, depending on size of chicken breasts.)
+Remove the chicken to a plate.
+When cool enough to handle, shred it and return to the broth.
+Make-ahead tip: At this point, you may cover and refrigerate overnight.

-- In a large stock pot over medium heat, cook the onion and garlic in the olive oil until slightly browned, 3-4 minutes.
+- In a large (at least 6-quart but 8+ is better) stock pot set over medium heat, sauté the onion in the olive oil until lightly golden, 3-4 minutes.
+Add the garlic and chili powder and sauté 30-60 seconds more, until fragrant.

-- Stir in the salsa, diced tomatoes, tomato sauce, chili powder, corn, black beans, shredded chicken and the broth.
-(I like to swish about a half cup of water among the salsa and tomato cans/jars to get everything out and add that to the pot, too.)
+- Stir in the salsa, diced tomatoes with juices, tomato sauce, corn, black beans, shredded chicken, and broth.
+Helpful hint: I like to swish about a half cup of water among the salsa and tomato cans/jars to get everything out and add that to the pot too.

-- Bring soup to a boil, and then reduce heat and simmer, uncovered, for as little as 30 minutes or up to two hours.
+- Bring the soup to a boil, and then reduce heat and simmer, uncovered, for as little as 20 minutes or up to 2 hours, stirring occasionally.
+Choose your timing based on whether you'd like to reduce and thicken the mixture or keep it brothier.
 I usually aim for an hour but have gone to either end of this range.
 Add salt and pepper to taste.
-(I add about 1/2 teaspoon salt and a few turns of the pepper mill)
+(Depending on type of broth, salsa, etc. used, I typically add about ¾ teaspoon salt along with several turns of the pepper mill.)

 - Garnish as desired and enjoy!